Survivorship: Heart Health After Anthracycline Chemotherapy

 The group of chemotherapy medicines called anthracyclines can cause heart problems.
 This can happen while you are receiving treatment, soon after treatment, or many years later.
 For the majority of people who develop heart problems, it happens in the first year after treatment.
 It is important to understand the symptoms of heart issues to report and the ways you can help keep your heart healthy.

 Who is at risk?

-Patients who receive anthracycline chemotherapy are at risk of developing a heart problem.
+If you got anthracycline chemotherapy, you are at risk of developing a heart problem.
 Anthracycline chemotherapies include adriamycin, daunorubicin, doxorubicin, epirubicin, idarubicin, and mitoxantrone.
-Things that can increase your risk of developing a heart problem after these medications include:
+Things that can further increase your risk of developing a heart problem after these medications include:

 - Receiving a higher total dose (over your lifetime) of these medicines.
 However, even low doses can lead to issues, so it is important to be aware of the possibility and what symptoms to look for.

 - Receiving other cancer medicines that can affect the heart or radiation therapy that includes the heart in the treatment area.